linaro-swg/optee_android_manifest/README.md

 to flash *boot*, *system*, *cache*, and *userdata*.
 If you aren't modifying the kernel, *boot* is not necessary, either.

+## 6. Running xtest
+Please do NOT try to run `tee-supplicant` as it has already been started automatically as a service!
+Once booted to the command prompt, `xtest` can be run immediately.

 [1]: https://source.android.com/source/devices.html